Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Công thươngBáo Công thương17/02/2025

-In the digital age, monitoring and regulating large digital platforms is an indispensable task for competition authorities.
+In the digital age, monitoring and managing large digital platforms is an indispensable task for competition authorities.

-According to the National Competition Commission, in the context of the 4.0 technology revolution that is dramatically changing the global economy .
-Some countries, including Chile, have emerged as a model for digital competition management.
-In particular, thanks to the decisive intervention of the Fiscalía Nacional Económica (FNE) - Chile's national competition authority.
-This agency has demonstrated a strong commitment to protecting fair competition in the digital market, ensuring the rights of consumers and small businesses.
+According to the National Competition Commission, in the context of the Fourth Industrial Revolution dramatically changing the global economy , several countries, including Chile, have emerged as models for managing digital competition.
+In particular, thanks to the decisive intervention of Fiscalía Nacional Económica (FNE) – Chile's national competition authority – this agency has demonstrated a strong commitment to protecting fair competition in the digital market, ensuring the rights of consumers and small businesses.

 Quản lý cạnh tranh kỹ thuật số, kinh nghiệm từ quốc tế